 I found many people get confused in my whole years of experience when they hear the term ‘Cybersecurity’.
 Many people think that it is something related to the hacking world or cybercrime.
 And many of them don’t have an idea about this.
 Cybersecurity is a vast well matured, organized, and developed area in IT.
-We thought it is good to bring some information about Cybersecurity profession in the current world to answer the people who have various questions about cybersecurity.
+If you look for cybersecurity jobs at job searching platforms like Linkedin, Glassdoor, and Jooble, you will realize the demand for Cybersecurity professionals in today’s world.
+We thought it would be good to bring some information about the Cybersecurity profession in the current world to answer the people who have various questions about cybersecurity.

 What Is Cybersecurity?

-Cybersecurity is a collective term which refers to a technique, skills, process, procedure, and practice which provides the greatest protection to the networks, servers, assets, information, and data from an attack, theft, leak, damage, and unauthorized access.
+Cybersecurity is a collective term that refers to a technique, skills, process, procedure, and practice that provides the greatest protection to the networks, servers, assets, information, and data from an attack, theft, leak, damage, and unauthorized access.

 2. EndPoint Security Engineer:

 These engineers are employed to maintain the health of the whole infra.
-They deploy anti-malware applications on each endpoint devices like servers, workstations, and network assets and push the latest security updates to the endpoint devices from the centralized management server.
-They are also responsible for implementing certain corporate policies created by GRC Team on end-devices and users.
-These engineers make sure no malware infections, up to date and healthy.
+They deploy anti-malware applications on each endpoint device like servers, workstations, and network assets and push the latest security updates to the endpoint devices from the centralized management server.
+They are also responsible for implementing certain corporate policies created by GRC Team on end devices and users.
+These engineers make sure no malware infections are up to date and healthy.

 Commonly they are known as security auditors.
 They conduct periodic internal audits against security best practices, identify security gaps in the infrastructure, calculate the risk factors, and develop business continuity plans for any failures.
 They make sure other infra teams are maintaining disaster recovery systems.
 Basically, they review the work of all other cybersecurity engineers and ensure everything is compliant.
 When they find a new risk, they transfer the risk to the business teams and engage them until they close that particular risk.

 These professionals are called white hat hackers.
 They try to hack the network, applications, and systems like a real hacker and expose the vulnerabilities and exploits before the real hackers do.
 That’s why they are also called Red Team.
-This is one of the services which organizations often outsource as it is believed that it gives more accurate results if pen test was done by an external resource.
-They don’t just do pen test and go; they also give a comprehensive report which has detailed recommendations to fix the vulnerabilities and exploits with best harden practices for the business teams.
+This is one of the services which organizations often outsource as it is believed that it gives more accurate results than if a pen test was done by an external resource.
+They don’t just do pen tests and go; they also give a comprehensive report which has detailed recommendations to fix the vulnerabilities and exploits with best-hardened practices for the business teams.

-As the name tells these engineers manage access management system.
+As the name says, these engineers manage access management systems.
 The team’s main function is to manage the identity of the users and set the proper permission levels to their accounts to avoid unauthorized access.
-They create different user roles, different access policies and permissions to different identities in the Organization to maintain a healthy business.
+They create different user roles, different access policies, and permissions to different identities in the Organization to maintain a healthy business.
 Ideally, each new application deployed on the network would integrate with the IAM system to better manage the user access to the application.
 Although it plays a small role in the cybersecurity echo system, it plays a vital role in securing the organizations.

 6. Security Architect:

-This cybersecurity profession holds a responsible job than any other cybersecurity professionals.
+This cybersecurity profession holds a more responsible job than any other cybersecurity professional.
 They have to design, costing, deploy, implement, solution, and troubleshoot the entire security system.
-Their job needs a lot of work experiences, knowledge, and problem-solving capabilities.
-They should be in a position to not just identify the greatest problems in the security echo system but also provide multiple ways to tackle the particular problem, provide a best-suited solution for the business to fix the problem in a cost-effective way.
+Their job needs a lot of work experience, knowledge, and problem-solving capabilities.
+They should be in a position to not just identify the greatest problems in the security echo system but also provide multiple ways to tackle the particular problem, and provide a best-suited solution for the business to fix the problem in a cost-effective way.
 This role is not suitable for fresh starters.

 7. Network Security Engineers: